keys-pub/website/docs/specs/vault.md

 ### Provisioning Auth

 Provisioning auth, such as creating a password or adding a FIDO2 hardware key or paper key backup, creates a key encryption key (or KEK) which encrypts this master key.
-This allows auth to be provisioned (added) or removed without having to re-encrypt all the items.
+This allows auth to be provisioned (added) or removed without having to rekey items.
 (Some vault metadata required for provisioning, such as salt values, are not encrypted in the local database.)

 ## Vault Web API